All bills

 What does HB26-1143 do?

-This bill makes it easier for people who do not have a Social Security Number to participate in unpaid internships, clinical rotations, and volunteer programs.
-It requires schools, nonprofits, and healthcare facilities to accept an Individual Taxpayer Identification Number (ITIN) instead of a Social Security Number for background checks.
-The goal is to remove barriers for immigrants and others trying to get required educational or training experience.
+This bill makes it easier for people without a Social Security number to access unpaid educational opportunities like internships, clinical rotations, and volunteer roles.
+It requires schools, nonprofits, and certain healthcare facilities to accept an Individual Taxpayer Identification Number (ITIN) for background checks instead of strictly demanding a Social Security number.
+The goal is to remove barriers for individuals who want to complete educational training but lack a standard Social Security number.

 What is the current status of HB26-1143?

-HB26-1143 is currently "In Committee" in the 2026 Regular Session.
+HB26-1143 is currently "Signed Into Law" in the 2026 Regular Session.
 It was introduced by Naquetta Ricks and is assigned to the State, Civic, Military, & Veterans Affairs committee.

 Who sponsors HB26-1143?

-HB26-1143 is sponsored by Naquetta Ricks, Junie Joseph, Mike Weissman.
+HB26-1143 is sponsored by Naquetta Ricks, Junie Joseph, Mike Weissman, Adrienne Benavidez.

 What committee is reviewing HB26-1143?